What is Mold?

 potential problems.
 A properly trained investigator who follows a Certified Mold

-Types of Mold Testing - Viable and Non-Viable
+Mold Testing - Viable and Non-Viable

-Viable or culturable sampling refers to collecting mold spores using a method that allows the spores to grow.
+Refers to collecting mold spores using a method that allows the spores to grow.
 The laboratory analyzes the samples while they

 are living and growing, and this allows the laboratory to accurately determine the exact type of species and genus.
 Generally

 used if a doctor needs to understand the family and species or maybe in litigation.
 It takes longer than non-viable testing, since

 seven days of culturing is required.
 Viable testing may not identify dead mold spores

 Non-Viable - Mold inspectors typically use non-viable sampling in their inspections.
 The most popular and least costly method